 The topic of ‘downsizing’ is often associated with later living.
-While this is an accurate description of the dilemma that many older homeowners face – if or when to move out of the beloved family home – moving in the third age should be about more than just choosing a smaller property and instead finding the home and lifestyle that meets the individual or couples needs.
+While this is an accurate description of the dilemma that many homeowners face – if or when to move out of the beloved family home – moving in the third age should be about more than just choosing a smaller property and instead finding the home and lifestyle that meets the individual or couples needs.

 The decision to ‘last time buy’ and leave a larger property, which may have been the family home for generations, is not an easy one.
 With many experiencing complex emotions attached to such a move, this can feel stressful and even forced if dictated by health deterioration.

 But making the move to the ‘right-sized’ property for individual needs is an exciting opportunity.
 Living in an age-appropriate space – that is both the home itself and the wider community it is situated in – can allow people to live a fulfilling and active life for longer.
 What cannot be underestimated is the benefits that can be experienced by moving to an appropriately located, designed, and sized property.